lfost42/planner/README.md

 - User login / registration
 - Roles (User, Admin, Owner)
-- CRUD Projects, Task, User
+- CRUD Projects, Requirements, Task, User, Lists
 - Notification when items are ASSIGNED and DUE
 - Project statistics (timeline options)
 - Sort / Search / Filtering
 - Option to export project data to a csv file

-TEAM is a designation, a descriptive way to segregate types of tasks and tickets.
+TEAM is a designation, a descriptive way to segregate types of requirements, tasks, and tickets.
 TEAM designation is assigned by the creator of the TICKET.

+A PROJECT may contain a list of REQUIREMENTs.
-A PROJECT may contain a list of TASKs.
+A REQUIREMENT may contain a list of TASKs.
+A PROJECT, REQUIREMENT, and TASK may contain a list of TICKETs.
+A TICKET is a list of NOTEs.

-TICKETs can be created under: PROJECT and/or TASK.
+TICKETs can be created under: PROJECT, REQUIREMENT, and/or TASK.
 	A TICKET may be modified or deleted by the user within 30 minutes of creation.
 After 30 minutes the user may only close the TICKET.
 	TICKET types: Inquiry, Issue, Request, Update, Note